ushnisha/tranquility-reader-webextensions/README.md

   option - "Tranquilize Selection".
 Available from 3.0.7; not supported on AndroidOS.)

+## User Guide:
+Refer to [this wiki page](https://github.com/ushnisha/tranquility-reader-webextensions/wiki) for a detailed tour of the Tranquility Reader extension, its various features and how to make the most of the extension.

 ## License & Copyright:

 Tranquility is provided under GPLv3 license.
-Copyright (C) 2012-2020 Arun Kunchithapatham
+Copyright (C) 2012-2021 Arun Kunchithapatham

 ## Privacy Policy: